 - Analyzing how crises reshape public trust in institutions and influence political ideologies.

-Why Study Political Economy of Crises
+Why Political Economy Matters for Analyzing Crises

 Understanding How Economic Shocks Reshape Political and Social Systems